"W̃" redirects here. For the hypothetical particle with symbol W̃, see Gaugino.

 Its phonation is voiced, which means the vocal cords vibrate during the articulation.

-It is a nasal consonant, which means air is allowed to escape through the nose, in this case, in addition to through the mouth.
+It is a nasal consonant, which means air is allowed to escape through the nose, either exclusively (nasal stops) or in addition to through the mouth.

 It is a central consonant, which means it is produced by directing the airstream along the center of the tongue, rather than to the sides.